ukama/ukama/README.md

 NodeD service is to manage and support HW devices.

 ## Architecture Diagram
-NodeD is divded into few logical blocks based on thier operations.
+NodeD is divided into few logical blocks based on thier operations.
 * Inventory

 > Handles the manufacturing data related operations like creating invenrory database for modules, storing and retriving data from inventory database.<br>